metomi/rose/sphinx/tutorial/cylc/scheduling/further-scheduling.rst

            clock-trigger = daily(-PT1H)
        [[dependencies]]
            [[[T12]]]
-                graph = daily  # "daily" will run at the earliest, one hour
+                graph = daily  # "daily" will run, at the earliest, one hour
                                # before midday.

 ..
 TODO: Link to clock-trigger tutorial